ypriverol/github-paper/document/manuscript.md

 > (Supplementary Note, Section 1).

 > **Box 2** By default, GitHub repositories are freely visible to all.
-> Many projects decide to disseminate their work publicly and openly
+> Many projects decide to share their work publicly and openly
-> since the early stages of the projects to attract visibility and
+> right from the early stage of projects, in order to attract visibility and
-> benefit from contributions from the community early on.
+> to benefit from contributions from the community early on.
 However,
 > many groups prefer to work privately on projects until they are
 > ready to share their work.
 Private repositories ensure your work is
 > hidden but equally limit collaborations to just those users